jgpetrie/MI_COVID_burden/README.md

 # MI_COVID_burden
-Code used to estimate SARS-CoV-2 cases, hospitalizations, and deaths by age in Michigan.
+Code used to estimate total SARS-CoV-2 cases, hospitalizations, and deaths by age in Michigan.

-Order of analysis:
+## Order of analysis:
 1. burden_sero.R
 2. Weibull fit.R
 3. MCMC assumed mean.R